Myoungsun-Lee/workspace/study_bash/README.md

     1. remote update
     2. branch update by pull
     3. branch clean
+    4. push new version to branch
   - "continue_tag" means whether the shell progress is continuouly or not.
 It's available only "1", and defalut "0".
   - If you turn on "continue mode", then you have to enter any key to go to the next step in each directory.
   - "Continue mode" is useful when you want to go to next step after you check every directory is completed.
+  - Menu4. push new version to branch : You can use it, when you want to push forcibly branch to some branch(destination)

 make-media-info.sh [TEST_MODE]